Best Pontoon Boat Battery

 The truthful answer is they cannot tell you what the best battery is for your pontoon boat, unless they know what kind of of boat you have, what kind of engine is on it, what kind of accessories you have, what space is available for the battery and how you use your pontoon boat.
 That won't stop many sites from offering you lists of what they claim are "the best pontoon boat batteries," but those lists are often based on what the top-selling batteries are on affiliate partner websites and nothing else.
 Click on the link and buy from that site and they get a commission, whether it's the right battery for your pontoon boat or not.
 Don't fall into that trap.
 Instead, read on and we'll explain your options

-OPTIMA offers four different BLUETOP AGM marine batteries for pontoon boats, with each serving a difference purpose.
+OPTIMA offers four different BLUETOP AGM marine batteries and two different ORANGETOP lithium marine batteries, with each serving a difference purpose.
 Since we don't know what kind of pontoon boat you have or how you use it, we'll give you some general guidelines that will help you select the best battery for your pontoon boat.

 Our next largest battery after the D34M BLUETOP is the D27M BLUETOP, which is a 66Ah battery that offers 1000MCAs.
 Remember, as you look at these larger batteries, make sure your battery storage area is large enough to hold physically larger batteries.

-Either way, you can expect an OPTIMA BLUETOP marine battery to last up to three times as long as a traditional flooded lead-acid battery.
-You can ensure maximum battery performance and lifespan, by keeping your pontoon boat battery fully-charged whenever possible with a quality battery maintenance device.
+If that's beyond your needs or budget and you go with a BLUETOP, you can still expect it will last up to three times as long as a traditional flooded lead-acid battery.
+You can ensure maximum battery performance and lifespan, by keeping your pontoon boat battery fully charged whenever possible with a quality battery maintenance device.
 For the OPTIMA 34M BLUETOP, that means about 12.6-12.8 volts.
 For all the other OPTIMA BLUETOP pontoon boat batteries, that means about 13.0-13.2 volts.
+For the ORANGETOPs, you'll see fully charged voltage levels at 14.0 volts.
 Plug it in as soon as you come off the water and leave it plugged in until you head out again, just in case you left an accessory on, that might otherwise discharge your battery.